pgb6/Twitter-Data-Scraper/README.md

 4. Explore the logs folder accordingly

 # Next Steps:
-With more time, I would have loved to implement these steps:
 1. Create unit tests with a more generic script
+2. Explore possiblity of automating this process by adding the dockerfile to AWS ECR and running it on a daily basis.
+Store the output contents in an S3.
-2. Explore possiblity of running functions in parallel since they are independent of eachother
+3. Explore possiblity of running functions in parallel since they are independent of eachother